viresh-ratnakar/webifi/README.md

 ## User manual

 Here are all the commands that you can use, grouped by "avatars" that handle them.
 All input is handled case-insensitively.
+When audio is on, you can cut short any long output from Webifi by entering *any* text ("ok" and "shh" are good, natural choices).

 ### Avatar: Webifi
 This is the basic avatar.
 It provides commands that control settings, display,